cadauxe/eolabtools/docs/source/night_osm.rst

 Dataset not available in pyrosm
 -------------------------------

-If chosen city_name is not directly available in pyrosm, you can download the OSM "Protocolbuffer Binary Format" file (.pbf) you need in the free `Geofabrik server <https://download.geofabrik.de/>`_.
-As the minimum distribution level for these files is the region, you can use the `Osmium <https://osmcode.org/osmium-tool/index.html>`_ library to crop the .pbf file in the desired zone.
+If the chosen city_name is not directly available in pyrosm, you can download the OSM "Protocolbuffer Binary Format" file (`.pbf`) you need in the free `Geofabrik server <https://download.geofabrik.de/>`_.
+As the minimum distribution level for these files is the region, you can use the `Osmium <https://osmcode.org/osmium-tool/index.html>`_ library to crop the `.pbf` file in the desired zone.
 Once `Osmium installation <https://osmcode.org/osmium-tool/manual.html>`_ is done, you can use the following command:

 .. code-block:: console